Study at Murdoch: a General Guide

-Students will be able to amend their unit sets and add non-restricted unit sets by lodging a request through MyAnswers.
-Students who wish to add restricted unit sets are able to make application at the end of each semester as part of the course transfer process.
+Students can amend their unit sets and add non-restricted unit sets by lodging a request through MyAnswers.
+Students who wish to add restricted unit sets can apply at the end of each semester as part of the course transfer process.
 Closing dates and application forms are available at:

-Note that some courses will require completion of a particular unit set; in these cases the unit set will not be able to be removed.
+Note that some courses will require completion of a particular unit set; in these cases the unit set cannot be removed.
 There are also limits on the number of unit sets that can be undertaken within the one course.

-The offerings applicable to each unit are shown in the Units section of this Handbook.
+The offerings for each unit are shown in the Units section of this Handbook.

-Note that the University does change unit offerings in response to enrolment and administrative needs, and students should use the online Handbook to obtain the most up-to-date information.
+Note that the University changes unit offerings in response to enrolment and administrative needs, and students should use the online Handbook to obtain the most up-to-date information.

 Most unit offerings are in standard teaching periods, and there are also a number of non-standard teaching periods.
-All standard teaching periods are as follows:
+The standard teaching periods are as follows:

-Standard Semesters include 12 teaching weeks and a final two-week assessment period.
+Standard Semesters include 12 teaching weeks, two non-teaching weeks, a one-week study break and a final two-week assessment period.